replit/kaboom/doc/25-platformer.md

 ### Building platform maps

-In this section, we're going to create a map for the layout of the different levels of the game.
+In this section, we'll create a map for the layout of the different levels of the game.
 Our game will consist of two levels, which we will store in an array.
-Each level in the array consists of different symbols, each of which represents the positions of a specific game object.
+Each level in the array consists of different symbols, and each symbol represents the position of a specific game object.

 Add the following code below the `big()` function: